Dhghomon/easy_rust/README.md

 }
 ```

 Rust doesn't know what type you want, because many types can be made from a `&str`.
+It says, "I can make a &str into a lot of things.
+Which one do you want?"

 ```text
 error[E0282]: type annotations needed